Claire Byrne

-Claire Byrne (born 11 August 1975) is an Irish journalist and television presenter.
+Claire Byrne (born 11 August 1975) is an Irish radio and television presenter.

 Byrne presented The Daily Show from September 2010 to March 2012.
 In 2013, she became an anchor on RTÉ's flagship current affairs programme Prime Time.
 From January 2015 until May 2022, she hosted her own self-titled weekly current affairs television programme, Claire Byrne Live.
 In August 2020, she took over the hosting of the Today with ... programme, presenting it as Today with Claire Byrne on RTÉ Radio 1.
+In 2025, Byrne announced her intention to leave RTÉ and rejoin Newstalk, with David McCullagh due to take over the Today with ... programme.

 Early life

 Byrne is the daughter of Tom and Breda Byrne.
-She grew up on the family farm and was educated locally at the Brigidine Convent.
+She grew up on the family farm in County Laois, and was educated locally at the Brigidine Convent in Mountrath.
 She later studied Politics, Sociology and Social Science at University College Dublin, but did not complete the course.
 She subsequently attended the Rathmines College of Further Education where she studied journalism.

 Career

+Byrne is a client of self-styled "agent to the stars" Noel Kelly of NK Management.

 Byrne began her broadcasting career with East Coast Radio and worked with BBC Radio in the Channel Islands, before becoming news editor with Channel 103 in Jersey.
 She returned to Ireland shortly afterwards to take up her first television job as a reporter on the fledgling TV3.

 Byrne left after just one year to work as London news anchor with Channel 5 and later with ITV News, but was lured back to TV3 to present the station's breakfast show Ireland AM.
 In 2004, she replaced Gráinne Seoige as the main female presenter of the TV3 News at 5.30.

 Byrne joined the independent Irish radio station Newstalk in 2006, amid a high-profile legal case with her former employer TV3, which went to court to stop the news anchor broadcasting on Newstalk's breakfast slot.
 She presented the show with Ger Gilroy, with Ivan Yates taking over as co-presenter in 2009.

 In 2010, Byrne presented her last breakfast show with Newstalk before moving to RTÉ where she co-presented, until March 2012, The Daily Show with Daithí Ó Sé.

-In a major shake up of news broadcasts on RTÉ in early 2013, Byrne joined the current affairs programme Prime Time as an anchor joining Miriam O'Callaghan and Pat Kenny.
+In a major shake up of news broadcasts on RTÉ in early 2013, Byrne joined the current affairs programme Prime Time as an anchor alongside Miriam O'Callaghan and Pat Kenny.

 In November 2014, it was announced that she would have her own current affairs show, Claire Byrne Live, which would be broadcast on RTÉ One from January 2015.